ForeheadSupremacy/GitForTeamStory/README.md

 5. Upon opening the chest, they found a map, but it had no directions.
    ![alt text](/img/map.png)

-6. “Let’s go to space!” shouted the pirate (although there was no pirate before this).
+6. "Let's go to space!" a space pirate's voice shouted.
+He was "Captain Hook," who had been accidentally warped along with them (and had just now appeared in the story).

 7. A rocket blasted off, but at the same time the **time machine** broke down.